achenalia/achenalia/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

-I'm an EMT turned Software Developer focused on building innovative healthcare solutions to make both patients' and providers' lives easier.
+### I'm an EMT turned Software Developer focused on building innovative healthcare solutions to make both patients' and providers' lives easier.

-- I’m currently working on richRecovery, a realtime at-home patient care charting solution designed to allow family members to keep notes on their loved one's recovery progress following a major medical procedure.

--  Contact me for collaboration, questions, or anything else!
+- A Free and Open Source enthusiast.
+- A Computer Science Undergraduate Student.
+- Currently working on projects combining my experience in healthcare and software development.
+- I'm currently looking for opportunities.
+I love to learn and contribute in any and every possible way.

 ```javascript
 const achenalia = {